devnull-cz/c-prog-lang/README.md

 #include "modules/moving-star.md"
 ```

+Each of the modules is supposed to be self contained - i.e. no recursive
+includes.

 When you push a new changeset to the repo, the github backend will automatically
 process the input files and generates ready to use notes in Markdown in the
 `lecture-notes` directory.
 In the `docs` directory, you will find HTML version